-“GDPR doesn’t apply to organisations of less than 250 people.”
+“GDPR compliance doesn’t apply to organisations of less than 250 people.”

-There are other exceptions in GDPR Article 2.2 (in essence for Government and law enforcement), but the ‘household’ exception is the one that we are all likely to need!
+There are other exceptions in GDPR Article 2.2 (in essence for Government and law enforcement), but none of them completely exempt small businesses.

 GDPR does apply to small businesses

-Even a one-person operation has data protection obligations.
+Even a ‘one-man’ or ‘one-woman’ business has data protection obligations under GDPR.

-GDPR applies to everyone who is “processing personal data”.
+GDPR applies to every organisation “processing personal data”.

 It is most unlikely you can trade even a one-person business without collecting this sort of data.
 If you don’t know and record your customer’s name or email address, how could this work?

-‘Personal data’ and ‘processing’ are defined terms, but together they basically mean: “doing anything with any information about any identifiable living person”.
+‘Personal data’ and ‘processing’ are defined terms, but together they mean: “doing anything with any information about an identifiable living person”.

 There is no small business exemption to all the rest of the data protection rules, and no exemption to the need to respond to ‘data subject access requests’.